 Our past and present actions embodies our philosophy: give access to curiosity-triggering and life-learning programs to pre-high school children regardless of their academic levels and economical means.

-Together with Pierce – The American College of Greece and Junior Achievement Greece, Mathisi announces the Panhellenic Robotics Competition Racecar Challenge for Gymnasio students in Greece.
+Together with Pierce – The American College of Greece and Junior Achievement Greece, Mathisi announced the Panhellenic Robotics Competition Racecar Challenge for Gymnasio students in Greece.

-The competition, which will be hosted by Pierce – American College of Greece on June 18, 2022, is based on the middle-school race car program miniRACECAR designed and offered by the Beaver Works Summer Institute at the Massachusetts Institute of Technology.
+The competition, hosted by Pierce – American College of Greece on June 18, 2022, was based on the middle-school race car program miniRACECAR designed and offered by the Beaver Works Summer Institute at the Massachusetts Institute of Technology.

-To participate in the competition, students must have first successfully completed BWSI’s miniRACECAR course, which they can attend at no charge between January 2022 and June 2022.
-The miniRACECAR course is offered in English.
-Students will receive a certificate from BWSI evidencing their having completed the course, as will the teachers who will have mentored them through the course.
+To participate in the competition, students had first to successfully complete at least the first 3 Labs of BWSI’s miniRACECAR course, which they could attend online at no charge between January 2022 and June 2022.
+The miniRACECAR course was offered in English.
+Students who will have completed at least the first 3 Labs of miniRacecar by July 31, 2022 will receive a certificate from BWSI evidencing their having completed the course, as will the teachers who will have mentored them through the course.
 The course can be fully completed either while assembling the physical car if available, or, in the absence of the physical car, through BWSI’s miniRACECAR and course software simulation.
-The competition however will be based on the physical car.
+The competition however was based on the physical car.

-The competition’s objective is to provide Gymnasio students with an opportunity to work in teams, to acquire knowledge in a project-based manner, to strengthen their skills in programming, robotics and technology, regardless of prior experience or knowledge, and to develop skills such as problem solving, creativity and teamwork.
+The program’s objective was to provide Gymnasio students with an opportunity to work in teams, to acquire knowledge in a project-based manner, to strengthen their skills in programming, robotics and technology, regardless of prior experience or knowledge, and to develop skills such as problem solving, creativity and teamwork.

-A total of 140 students representing 18 schools throughout Greece are currently enrolled in this program.
+A total of 86 students representing 18 schools throughout Greece attended this program.
 Racecar Challenge receives the approval of the Institute of Educational Policy (IEP) in January 2022.